zuixjs/cdnjs/documents/api.md

 # API

-You can search cdnjs via our API:
+You can "search" cdnjs via our API:

 ```
 https://api.cdnjs.com/libraries